AI Food Recognition: How It Works

 • Check ingredients visually: The scanner may help recognize visible ingredients such as rice, greens, eggs, beans, cheese, or fish.
 It cannot confirm hidden ingredients, allergens, or preparation methods.

-• Research meals from photos: People often turn to photo-based lookup when text search returns too many irrelevant results.
+• Research meals from photos: Image-based food lookup can narrow answers faster than typing vague meal descriptions into a search engine.
 The app can narrow the starting point, then a recipe site or nutrition database can add detail.

 AI Food Recognition Limitations

-• Mixed dishes are difficult because ingredients overlap, hide each other, or blend into sauces, soups, curries, stews, and casseroles.
+• Mixed dishes, sauces, soups, curries, stews, and casseroles can be difficult to identify because ingredients overlap, hide each other, or blend together.

 • Mushroom safety cannot be determined from food recognition results; never use a photo scan to decide whether a wild mushroom is edible.